mingu6/action_seg_ot/README.md

-# Temporally Consistent Unbalanced Optimal Transport for Unsupervised Action Segmentation
+# Temporally Consistent Unbalanced Optimal Transport for Unsupervised Action Segmentation (CVPR 2024 Oral)

 This repo contains a reference implementation of our proposed method Action Segmentation Optimal Transport (ASOT), accepted to CVPR 2024.
 We also include our full training/evaluation pipelines for the unsupervised learning experiments in the [paper](http://arxiv.org/abs/2404.01518).